hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ## Raw HTML Tags

-HydePHP uses the GitHub Flavored Markdown extension to convert Markdown.
-This strips out some HTML tags.
+To convert Markdown, HydePHP uses the GitHub Flavored Markdown extension, which strips out potentially unsafe HTML.
-If you want to allow all arbitrary HTML tags and understand the risks involved, enable all HTML tags by setting the following option to true in your `config/markdown.php` file.
+If you want to allow all arbitrary HTML tags, and understand the risks involved, you can enable all HTML tags by setting the `allow_html` option to `true` in your `config/markdown.php` file.

 ```php
 // filepath: config/markdown.php